 Dense woods from broadleaf species like oak, ash, maple and hickory are the best for burning.
 When compared to lighter conifer woods like pine, dense woods provide longer-lasting coals, produce less smoke and sparks.
-Make sure your wood has been seasoned properly, meaning it has air dried for at least one season after being cut, split and stacked.Not Just Any Cut Will Do
+Make sure your wood has been seasoned properly, meaning it has air dried for at least one season after being cut, split and stacked.

 Consider the size of your firebox when cutting wood, so it will fit.
 As a rule of thumb, log lengths of 16- to 18-inches will fit in most stoves and fireplaces.